Want to know how to reduce your Excel file size?

 Tip #5: Clear data formatting

 Formatting enables the eye to naturally structure information.
-However, formatting your data will also weigh your sheets down.
-Trust me, we love formatting data too!
-If you’re running into difficulties loading a file though, we recommend removing your formatting:
+However, formatting your data also weighs your sheets down.
+If you’re running into difficulties loading a file, we recommend removing your formatting.
+Follow these few easy steps:

 - Select all formatted rows, columns and cells that do not contain data